 As TVs have become thinner while providing greater visual fidelity, wall mounting has become the go-to solution for setting up screens in a home setting.
 While fixed TV mounts offer simplicity and a clean aesthetic, tilted mounts are becoming more popular as a means of getting the best viewing experience while allowing adjustments on the fly for different TV viewing situations and the ability to hide wires.

-However, once you choose a TV wall mount, knowing when and how to tilt your TV with them can be confusing.
+However, once you choose a tilting TV wall mount, knowing when and how to tilt your TV with them can be confusing.
 How much tilt for a wall mount TV do you need?
 Read on to learn more.

 Where fixed wall mounts are (as the name states) fixed at a set angle, tilted wall mounts offer vertical angle adjustment, which allows you to change the viewing position.
 The one potential downside to this is that it requires your TV to be a bit farther from the wall in order to provide space for tilting.
 That usually means at least two inches of space, while fixed wall mounts allow your TV to be nearly flush with your walls.